 38. Clothespin Airplane

-These colourful little airplanes made using clothespins and popsicle sticks are perfect for younger and older kids alike!
+These colorful little airplanes made using clothespins and popsicle sticks are perfect for younger and older kids alike!

 Read the full tutorial: Clothespin Airplanes